schuelaw/PhoneSensorMath/README.md

    It's wise to disable all battery optimization on whatever app you're using to record sensors.

-1. GPS recording, go to the GPS sensor page in the app, hit the record button, go into "advanced stats" wait until GPS lock, then recording is happening.
-Sometimes, if lock is lost during the recording, the recording will stop without notice.
-Sample rate is about 1Hz.
-There is a setting to "Keep the screen on".
+1. GPS recording, go to the GPS sensor page in the app, go into "advanced stats" wait until GPS lock, go back to the initial GPS screen, hit record, then recording is happening.
+On my phone, it is necessary to keep that screen selected and to keep the screen on during the _entire_ recording.
+Fortunately, there is a setting to "Keep the screen on".
    Keeping the screen on and carefully putting the phone into a waistband or armband carrier has yielded the most reliable recordings.

+   Sometimes, if the GPS signal is lost during the recording, the recording will stop without notice.

-1. Accelerometer recording seems to work pretty robustly by just hitting the record button, note that it generates a lot of readings since the sample rate is around 200Hz (at least on my phone).
+1. Accelerometer (an other sensor) recording seems to work pretty robustly by just hitting the record button, note that it generates a lot of readings since the sample rate is around 200Hz (at least on my phone).

-1. Multirecording, to collect, for example, GPS and accelerometer data simultaneously, go to the GPS page and start a recording there (see above), go to the accelerometer page and start a recording there, _then_ go to the Multirecord page, check the Linear Accelerometer and GPS boxes and start recording there.
-Finally, go back to the GPS Advanced Stats page and keep the screen on while recording.
+1. Multirecording, works as expected for most sensor combinations.
+I have not been able to add GPS to a multirecording.

 1. In general, most of the issues seem to center around getting the GPS to lock and _stay_ locked.
 Getting the GPS going, bringing up the GPS